 You’ll also be asked to confirm the vote that approved your amendments, so make sure you’ve got information for the shareholder or director vote that was cast.

-At the time of this writing, there’s a $100 filing fee for this form.
 Once it’s processed, your amendment will go into effect.

-If nothing has changed with your business but you notice something in your business filings is wrong, you don’t have to file Articles of Amendment.
+If nothing has changed with your business but you notice something in your business filing is wrong, you don’t have to file Articles of Amendment.
 Instead, you can file a Certificate of Correction.
 Unlike the Articles of Amendment, the Certificate of Correction applies to any document you file with SDAT.
 In your Certificate of Correction, you need to provide:

 That said, if you need to make other changes on top of these changes, then you’ll need to stick with the full Articles of Amendment form.

 Keeping a business compliant shouldn’t run your life, even when you’re doing what you love.
 That’s where we come in.
 Our services reduce your business burdens by taking over some of your compliance needs with SDAT.
-Our Worry-Free Compliance service stays on top of your compliance needs and helps you get back in good standing if you make a mistake, and our Amendment Filing Service can prepare and submit amendment paperwork on your behalf.
+Our Worry-Free Compliance service stays on top of your compliance needs and helps you get back in good standing if you make a mistake, and our amendment filing service can prepare and submit amendment paperwork on your behalf.

 FAQ

-No. You can file a business amendment on your own.
+No, it’s not required.
+You can file a business amendment on your own.
 That said, if you’re making complicated changes, it can be helpful to chat through the pros and cons of your changes with an attorney.
 Note that the Department of Assessments and Taxation can only answer questions about the forms; they can’t provide you with legal advice related to the Articles of Amendment.

 You can use the amendment form to make changes to any information you provided in your original Articles of Organization or Articles of Incorporation.

-No. Your annual report requires different information than what you normally provide in Articles of Amendment.
+No. Your Maryland annual report requires different information than what you normally provide in Articles of Amendment.
 Also, as the name suggests, you file an annual report every year.
 You only file Articles of Amendment when making changes.

-If you pay expedited for processing, SDAT processes your forms within 10 business days.
+If you pay for expedited processing, SDAT processes your forms within 10 business days.
 Regular processing can take six to eight weeks.

 You can check the processing status of your filings on SDAT’s website.